python-datascience-analysis/python-datascience-analysis/README.md

 - 📫 How to reach me **mkiers300@caledonian.ac.uk**

-- ⚡ Fun fact **I started programming after listening to a podcast that said being a CPA and a programmer means you are a Unicorn!**
+- ⚡ Fun fact **I started programming after listening to a podcast that said being a CPA and a Data Scientist means you are a Unicorn!**

 <h3 align="left">Connect with me:</h3>
 <p align="left">